thomersch/openstreetmap-calendar/README.md

 You need a running PostgreSQL database with PostGIS installed.
 If you're using the dev container, the DB is automatically started and set up.

 If you set this up manually, make sure you have an empty DB before starting.
-By default we're using
+By default we're using the `osmcal` for user and DB with no password set.
+For more details, check `osmcal/settings.py`.

 ### Running Tests